Gerald Summers

 Gerald Summers (1899–1967) was a British mid-century modern furniture designer.
 He came to prominence with his design for the Bent Plywood Armchair.
 Another of his noted works was the Two-Tier Table.
-Both pieces were designed in 1934 and manufactured by Makers of Simple Furniture, the firm he founded.
+Both pieces were designed in 1934 and manufactured by Makers of Simple Furniture, the firm he founded in 1931.

 Life

 Summers was born in Alexandria, Egypt in 1899, the youngest of six children.
 He attended Eltham College located in the south eastern part of London.
-He concentrated on principles of Christianity as well as carpentry.
-One of his classes included instruction in furniture design where he shone as a student.
+At school Gerald won a prize for carpentry - he made a pipe rack.

 In 1915, Summers left school at the age of 16 with no plans.
-An apprenticeship through a family friend who practiced at the Ruston Engineering Firm followed, but his experience was cut short when he joined the army during the World War I. He returned home from the war and married Marjorie Butcher.
+An apprenticeship through a family friend who practiced at the Ruston Engineering Firm followed, but his experience was cut short when he joined the army during World War I. He returned home from the war and met his future wife Marjorie Butcher whilst working at Marconi.
 She became his partner and as a gift to her, Summers made her an elegant table and wardrobe.
-This table was the introduction to his design career.
+Early works for his flat and Marjorie's bedroom were the start of his design career.

-Summers was interested in making simple furniture with his wife as his partner in 1929.
+Career

+In 1929, Gerald and Marjorie started a business to make and sell Gerald's designs.
+Right from the beginning his instinct was for simple, straightforward design.
+And so they founded "Makers of Simple Furniture".
+This was a small British company which produced furniture mainly to order.
 He embraced the contemporary style and pushed its boundaries.
 He later had the opportunity to hold his own exhibition at the Fortnum & Mason department store in London.
 Also participating in the exhibitions was another famous maker of a plywood armchair, Alvar Aalto.

-With the positive response at the exhibition, Summers began to specialize in malleable and free-form designs.
-He first designed an airplane plywood which sparked the beginning of the most creative and innovative designs.
+Summers specialized in malleable and free-form designs.
+His commitment to function led to his choice of airplane, birch plywood enabling creative and innovative designs.
 He became known for his Bent Plywood Armchair, which showed off his ability of folding, bending and molding wood to achieve high standards of flexibility.
 Summers had the ability to transform a given wood material into a diverse, different and seamless piece of furniture with a glossy surface, combined with the modernistic touch on life.